-Owen joined the Panel in April 2016 and was elected to the role of Chair in July 2017.
+Dr Owen Williams joined the Panel in April 2016 and was elected to the role of Chair in July 2017.
 He is in receipt of a current project grant from Children with Cancer UK, awarded in December 2017.

 Emeritus Professor of Neuro-oncology, working at the University of Portsmouth, Kings College London and the University of Cardiff

 Prof. Geoff Pilkington has over 50 years’ experience of research into the biopathology of brain tumours and is a past President of the British Neuro-oncology Society as well as past Treasurer and Executive Board Member of the European Association for Neuro-oncology.
 His published works include those on glioma invasion, blood brain barrier, drug repurposing and development of models for the study of tumour development, tumour micro-environment, pre-clinical therapeutics testing, drug discovery and drug delivery.

 Prof. Geoff Pilkington kindly acted as Scientific Advisory Panel Chair for Children with Cancer UK’s 2018 Grant Call for research into childhood and young person cancer causes and prevention.